FreebeLtd/cli/README.md

 Run `yarn account:info` and enter the **Public Key** of the receiving user account to check if everything is ok.

+# General Tasks

 ## Transfer coins from user to user

-TODO: add `yarn account:transfer` task that asks for two public keys (sender, receiver)

-# Issuer Utilities
+Run `yarn account:transfer` to transfer an amount of the asset from one account to another.
+You will need the **Public Key** of the receiving account, but the **Private Key** of the sending account.

-# Get Information about Asset
+## Get Information about Asset

 Run `yarn asset:info` to get a short overview over the asset.